ClassyExit/Movieopolis_FE/README.md

 - **Extensive Catalog**: Access a wide range of movies and TV shows with up-to-date information.
 - **Search Functionality**: Easily find specific titles or browse by genre and category.
-- **Discovery Option**: Discover movies or tv shows using user defined filters.
+- **Discovery Option**: Discover movies by watching random trailers.
+- **Library**: Save movies or shows that you may be interested in.
 - **Responsive Design**: Enjoy a user-friendly experience across various devices.

 ## Live Demo